Jesus said, ‘Let the children come to me.’ We live and learn and love in His way'

 Pupils in a school in the Archdiocese of Birmingham are growing to be...

-On Thursday 8th September, we celebrated Mary's birthday by gathering in our prayer garden.
-We prayed, sang and danced!
+On Thursday 8th September, we celebrated Our lady's birthday by gathering in our prayer garden.
+Our Lady is our most precious mother and part of the Blessed Holy Family so we prayed, sang and danced!
 Each year group presented Our Lady with a card too.
 Happy birthday Mary!

 Our Journey in Faith